CrazyRabbitYingqing/NLP_Project/Final_Write_up.md

 Supplemental data: Covid daily cases from [NYTimes_github](https://github.com/nytimes/covid-19-data/blob/master/us.csv).

-### algorithms
+### Algorithms

-First, Data set preprocessing was completes using NLTK LancasterStemmer, NLTK stopwords package, python remove function, and pandas dropna function.
+First, Data set preprocessing was conducted using NLTK LancasterStemmer, NLTK stopwords package, python remove function, and pandas dropna function.
 Second, text vectorization was conducted with both CountVectorizer and TF-IDF Vectorizer, the ngram was set to only one word.
 Third, two topic modeling tools were adopted: NMF and LSA, in which the tools applied with TF-IDF Vectorizer data ran slow.
 Fourth, Dynamic topic modeling was performed by python gensim ldaseqmodel for the text set during 44 days, the model runs for 7 hours.
 In the end, VADER SentimentIntensityAnalyzer was adopted to predict the sentiment of the tweets.
-### tools
+### Tools
 Python libraries:

 NLTK, re, gensim, sklearn, numpy, vaderSentiment